QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 A ``LowerTriangular`` has similar properties and can be solved with forward-substitution.

 The computational order of back-substitution and forward-substitution is :math:`O(N^2)` for dense matrices.
-In fact, the triangular structure is often a target of factorizations in order to exploit those efficient :math:`O(N^2)` algorithms.
+Those fast algorithms are a key reason that factorizaitons target triangular structures.

 .. _jl_decomposition: